Skip to content

 Which foods contain a lot of vitamin A?

-Beef liver, for example, contains a lot of vitamin A. However, you can also meet your vitamin A requirements with fruit and vegetables containing beta-carotene, such as peppers, sweet potatoes, carrots and butternut squash.
+A lot of vitamin A can be found in beef liver, for example.
+You can also meet your vitamin A needs with beta-carotene-containing fruits and vegetables such as bell peppers, sweet potatoes, carrots and butternut squash.

-What functions does vitamin A have in the body?
+What are the functions of vitamin A in the body?

 Vitamin A has many important functions in the body.
-Some of these include eye health, strengthening the immune system, sperm and egg development, as well as cell division, embryonic development and growth during childhood and adolescence.
+Some of them are eye health, strengthening the immune system, sperm and egg development, as well as cell division, embryonic development and growth in childhood and adolescence.

 Is vitamin A water-soluble or fat-soluble?

-Vitamin A, also known as retinol, is a fat-soluble vitamin.
+Vitamin A, also known as retinol, belongs to the fat-soluble vitamins.
 Other fat-soluble vitamins are vitamins D, E and K.

 How does a vitamin A deficiency manifest itself?

-Conspicuous symptoms include reduced vision, night blindness and even blindness.
-Other deficiency symptoms include susceptibility to infections, digestive disorders and impaired sense of smell and taste.
+Noticeable symptoms are reduced vision, night blindness and even blindness.
+Other deficiency symptoms include susceptibility to infections, digestive disorders, and disorders of the sense of smell and taste.

 Vitamin A or beta-carotene?

-The question of whether you should rely on vitamin A or beta-carotene is mainly a question of individual nutrition.
+The question whether you should rather rely on vitamin A or beta-carotene is mainly a question of individual nutrition.
 You can cover your needs with both nutrients.
-The advantage of a a wholesome plant-based diet is that an oversupply is ruled out due to the needs-based synthesis.
+The advantage of a whole food plant-based diet is that over-supply is ruled out due to the needs-based synthesis.

-If you opt for a plant-based diet, you should always combine beta-carotene-containing foods such as peppers or carrots with some high-quality fat, such as olive oil or nuts, to optimize bioavailability.
+If you choose to eat a plant-based diet, you should always combine beta-carotene-containing foods such as bell peppers or carrots with some high-quality fat, such as olive oil or nuts, to optimize bioavailability.

-Do you have any questions, suggestions or criticism about this article on vitamin A?
-Then please write me a comment.
+Do you have any questions, suggestions or criticism about this post on vitamin A?
+Then feel free to write me a comment.

 All the best,